fmbiete/Z-Push-contrib/README.md

 max_execution_time=600
 short_open_tag=On

-And configure enough php-fpm process to have 1.5 x number users
+And configure enough php-fpm processes, you will need 1.5 x number users

 Backends
 ========
 Each backend has a README file, or comments in their config.php file.
 Look at them to configure correctly.
+Also you can look here https://github.com/fmbiete/Z-Push-contrib/wiki

 StateMachine